 If you’re a Tasker who isn’t able to complete a scheduled task because of illness, there will be no impact to your business metrics.
 This includes declining a project if you believe that your client is ill or that completing the task would jeopardize your health.

 As restrictions are lifted across regions and cities, we ask the TaskRabbit community to remain mindful of all public health guidance and regulations in your area, especially since they may change from one day to the next.
 If your area allows in-person contact, please feel free to engage in these tasks.
 However, if a task can be done in a contactless or virtual way, we encourage clients and Taskers to work together to take these precautions.

 A contactless task is one that maintains social distancing of at least 6 feet/2 meters from another person.
 For example, a client can request that a Tasker delivering food or medications leave them in a safe place at the door.
+An IKEA assembly task can be contactless as well, with the assembly taking place in a separate room.
 Instructions for contactless tasks can be indicated in the booking details and/or via task chat.

 Taskers: See here for additional guidance.

 Clients may also request that a task be done virtually via chat, in any category.
 For example, if a client would like to consult with a Tasker about data entry or assembling a piece of furniture, she/he could book a personal assistant or furniture assembly task, and a Tasker can consult with the client virtually.